Famz21/Cambodia_Tourism_Forecasting/README.md

 - **📈 Forecasts**: Saved in the `results/` directory as `.csv` files.
 - **📊 Visualizations**: Plots of historical trends and future predictions.
 - Example output:
-  - "Total Visitors Prediction: 📅 Jan-June 2024"
+  - "Total Visitors Prediction: 📅 June-Dec 2024"
   - Confidence intervals for decision-making.

 ---